stephbuon/digital-history/intro-spacy/README.md

 ### Source Information

-The Notebook, "Natural Language Processing with spaCy" (intro_spacy.ipynb), was written by Steph Buongiorno, PhD student in Applied Science in Engineering at Southern Methodist University.
+The Notebook, "Natural Language Processing with spaCy" (intro_spacy.ipynb), was written by Steph Buongiorno, research assistant to Jo Guldi and PhD student in Applied Science in Engineering at Southern Methodist University.